 Today, fleet managers have a selection of GPS tracking technologies they can use, including:

 • Mobile Tracking — Mobile tracking taps into the growing cell network to provide GPS data in real time through your smartphone.

 • Satellite Tracking — Perfect for fleets that regularly travel outside of cellular coverage.
-Satellite tracking utilizes conventional GPS satellites to monitor vehicles.
-Realtime satellite tracking is quite possible for an affordable price.
+Satellite tracking utilises conventional GPS satellites to monitor vehicles.
+Real-time satellite tracking is quite possible for an affordable price.

 • Passive Tracking — Whether it is satellite or cellular-dependent, passive tracking offers frequent location updates rather than live GPS monitoring information to help with asset management and vehicle tracking.